lerooze/journey-docs/docs/source/index.rst

 Section :doc:`data validation <validation>` describes the process of validating incoming data.

+Section :doc:`data uploading <uploading>` describes the process of processing and uploading processed incoming data to the database.

 Section :doc:`identifiers <identifiers>` describes how to identify each uniquely identifiable kind of unit in :mod:`Journey`.

 Section :doc:`sid` provides the names and the identification codes of the reporting agents.